osohq/oso/docs/getting-started/application/patterns.rst

 expenses when the request would ultimately be denied because the role is not allowed to list expenses.
 The second ``oso.is_allowed()`` call confirms that the filter applied in the database fetch produces records that are allowed by the access policy.
-With this approach, the policy and database fetch logic is duplicative and must be manually kept in sync by developer.
+With this approach, the policy duplicates database fetch logic and must be manually kept in sync by developer.
 To aid with this, we add an assertion in debug mode.

 **Authorizing the filter to be applied, instead of the resource**